Manic comic Jonathan Winters dead at 87

 His wife Eileen, with whom he had two children, died in 2009 of breast cancer.

-Reporting By Bill Trott and Eric Kelsey; Editing by Jill Serjeant and Vicki Allen
+Reporting By Bill Trott, Eric Kelsey and Steve Gorman; Editing by Jill Serjeant and Vicki Allen and David Brunnstrom